THE OPERATIVE VISIT

 1. Time is distorted for a child.
 Fifteen minutes to a child can feel like an eternity.
-Dr. Joe will work as fast as he can to keep the child from losing patience or beginning to panic.
+The doctor will work as fast as possible to keep the child from losing patience or starting to panic.

 2. It can be difficult for children to sit still.
-It is very important that the child stays still so the doctor can keep the child safe, avoid starting the procedure over, and ultimately do good work.
+The child must stay still so the doctor can keep them safe, avoid starting the procedure over, and ultimately do good work.

 3. Children often mistake pressure for pain.
 They may cry, but they are not hurt.
-Dr. Joe has the experience to determine if a child is hurting.
+Our doctors have the experience to determine if a child is hurting.

-4. Sometimes they dislike how the lip feels when numb.
-This can cause a good patient to react badly to treatment.
+4. Sometimes children do not like how their lip feels when numb.
+This can cause good patients to react badly to treatment.
 We try to prepare them as much as possible for the feeling.

 5. The area of treatment is very small.
-Dr. Joe is focused on a 10-millimeter area when treating baby teeth.
-Please do not distract him while working.
+The doctor is focused on a 10-millimeter area when treating baby teeth.
+We do not want to distract the doctor or assistant when they are using sharp instruments.

-6. Once Dr. Joe begins, he must complete the treatment.
+6. Once the doctor begins, the treatment must be completed.
 We cannot leave a hole in a tooth.
 If your child loses control, be prepared to restrain with the use of a papoose wrap.

 7. Fear and anxiety can cause irrational behavior.
 Be aware the doctor will use voice control to get a child’s attention if they begin to panic or move erratically.

 8. If a child has a total meltdown, we cannot pause for breaks.
-We understand that it is difficult to watch your child cry, scream or struggle, but we are not doing them any favors by prolonging the procedure, and we would be unlikely to get the child to lie back again once they are free.
+We understand that it is difficult to watch your child cry, scream or struggle, but it would be difficult to get the child to lie back again once they are free.

-9. Every visit can be unpredictable.
+10. Every visit can be unpredictable.
 Sometimes a great first visit creates anxiety, and the second visit is more difficult.
-The hope is that each visit leads to understanding, experience, and growth.
+The hope is that every visit leads to understanding, experience and growth.

 The Cooperative Child